 Rose L. Vormelker Award

 The “Rosie” is presented to a mid-career member in good standing who actively teaches and/or mentors students or working professionals.
-Vormelker Award winners
+Vormelker Award recipients.

 SLA Hall of Fame

 This honor is bestowed annually to recognize outstanding new SLA members who show exceptional promise of leadership and contribution to the association and profession.
 Nominees must have one to five years of professional experience as an information professional and have been an SLA member for five years or less.
 No more than five SLA Rising Star Awards will be awarded annually.
 Recipients will receive complimentary registration for the SLA Annual Conference & INFO-EXPO in the year in which they receive the award.
+If you are planning to be nominated for the Rising Star Award, please don’t register for the conference.
+If you apply for the award and are not selected, we will still honor the early bird rate.
 SLA Rising Stars

 SLA Annual Conference: Related Awards

-The resources listed are examples of the various grants and scholarships offered by SLA chapters, divisions and other units for conference attendance and education aid.
-Note: This list does not necessarily include all SLA units’ awards, as these may change annually.
-Please check with your local chapter or division for the latest information.
+The resources listed are examples of the various grants and scholarships offered by SLA communities for conference attendance and education aid.
+Note: This list does not necessarily include all SLA Community awards, as these may change annually.
+Please check with your community for the latest information.

 |Asian Chapter||Iowa Chapter||San Francisco Bay Region Chapter|